by Henrik Ibsen

-"After filming Apt Pupil and Gods and Monsters in Los Angeles last year, I am thrilled to be returning to the LA stage this summer.
+IM: "After filming Apt Pupil and Gods and Monsters in Los Angeles last year, I am thrilled to be returning to the LA stage this summer.
 I was last onstage there with my solo show A Knight Out in LA.
-This time I'll be at the Ahmanson Theatre for 8 weeks.
+This time I'll be at the Ahmanson Theatre for eight weeks.

-London audiences flocked to 'An Enemy of the People' but I've been impressed how strongly my American friends in particular have reacted to the play, which reflects current concerns about big government and corruption in high places.
-The story of a poisoned water supply is reminiscent of Polanski's 'Chinatown.'
-Bryan Singer ('The Usual Suspects' and Apt Pupil) recognised that Ibsen's play was the source for the movie 'Jaws'.
+London audiences flocked to An Enemy of the People but I've been impressed how strongly my American friends in particular have reacted to the play, which reflects current concerns about big government and corruption in high places.
+The story of a poisoned water supply is reminiscent of Polanski's Chinatown.
+Bryan Singer (The Usual Suspects and Apt Pupil) recognised that Ibsen's play was the source for the movie Jaws.

-For anyone who only knows Steve McQueen's movie in Arthur Miller's version, this is a rare chance to see Ibsen's original play, with its new translation by Christopher Hampton 'Dangerous Liaisons,' and 'Art')."
+" For anyone who only knows Steve McQueen's movie in Arthur Miller's version, this is a rare chance to see Ibsen's original play, with its new translation by Christopher Hampton Dangerous Liaisons, and Art)."

 McKellen's first Ibsen was Hjalmar Ekdal in an undergraduate production of "The Wild Duck" at the Arts Theatre in Cambridge (1961), the last of 21 parts during his 3 years there.

-"I think I knew what Hjalmar was all about, a tragic-comic part, but I hadn't a total grasp of what he said exactly.
+IM: "I think I knew what Hjalmar was all about, a tragic-comic part, but I hadn't a total grasp of what he said exactly.
 On the opening of six nights, Corin Redgrave, as Gregers Werle, gamely and audibly prompted me throughout our scene together in the fourth act."

 Waris Hussein, a fellow undergraduate at Cambridge, had directed McKellen as Toby Belch, with Margaret Drabble as Viola and Trevor Nunn as her non-lookalike twin (1960).
 In 1974, Hussein cast his Sir Toby as George Tesman, husband of Hedda Gabler, played by Janet Susman, then Mrs Trevor Nunn.

-"It was inventively shot by Waris and very well-acted by Janet and Tom Bell in particular.
+IM: "It was inventively shot by Waris and very well-acted by Janet and Tom Bell in particular.
 Tesman is a part audiences always forget, until he bursts into life and helps drive his wife to suicide.
 In their delight at meeting the sweet man, critics confuse the part with the actor.
 Everyone who plays Tesman gets good reviews."

-For the RSC at the Aldwych Theatre in 1978, he played Bernick, the conscience-ridden ship-owner, in John Barton's version of the melodrama "Pillars of the Community".
+For the RSC at the Aldwych Theatre in 1978, he played Bernick, the conscience-ridden ship-owner, in John Barton's version of the melodrama Pillars of the Community.

-"John with his usual flair, disguised the early Ibsen's short-comings, as he has been known to do with Shakespeare's.
+IM: "John with his usual flair, disguised the early Ibsen's short-comings, as he has been known to do with Shakespeare's.
 Judi Dench and Paola Dionisotti, as my lover and sister, were a constant challenge to match their beautiful acting.
 Of Ruby Wax, making her West End debut as a fisherman's wife, I remember nothing."

-McKellen was voted "Actor of the Year" by the Society of West End Theatre for his work in "Pillars of the Community."
+McKellen was voted "Actor of the Year" by the Society of West End Theatre for his work in Pillars of the Community.

-"The award was that year a Wedgwood urn, with Kemble and Sarah Siddons embossed.
+IM: "The award was that year a Wedgwood urn, with Kemble and Sarah Siddons embossed.
 Better than a cheque.
 I am very pleased I was given five of the old SWET Awards - but what an acronym!"